 Whether you want to put an order in place, extend one, or you have been subject to an order and want to contest it, a Colorado family lawyer can help.
 To educate yourself on the relevant laws, visit our page on protection orders.

+If you are going through the process of a divorce, a dispute over child custody , or any other family law matter, our family law attorneys at Law Offices of Clifton Black, PC can serve you.
 Family law covers many different areas involving family relationships, including, among other things, divorce, custody, alimony, and child support.
 Law Offices of Clifton Black, PC has many years of experience dealing with all kinds of family law matters and can assist you no matter what kind of issue you are facing.

 We work with clients in Colorado Springs and across the surrounding areas of El Paso, Pueblo, Teller, Douglas, Denver, Elbert, Fremont, Pueblo, Lincoln and Arapahoe Counties.
 Getting an early start on your case can make all the difference and help you secure the most favorable outcome, so don’t hesitate to call us at (719) 328-1616 today to schedule your first initial consultation with the first thirty minutes free of charge.